abertschi/service-call-tracker/README.md

 ## Getting started

-In order to gain control over method invocations, service-call-tracker must be hooked into your code and an instance of `ch.abertschi.sct.api.InvocationContext` must be built.
+In order to gain control over method invocations, service-call-tracker must be hooked into your code and an instance of `ch.abertschi.sct.api.invocation.InvocationContext` must be built.

 There are various ways how to intercept method calls in Java.
 Intercepting using the AspectJ compiler ("ajc") and the service-call-tracker extension for JBoss Arquillian are further described.